dairycultist/NoMoreWandering/README.md

 - also harder mobs
 - also crucible that you put ore into, within which it liquifies, and then if you put a cast in it a tool part pops out
 - temperature mechanic (just too cold is bad, too hot doesn't exist). being in water, being too deep underground, nighttime, etc makes you start freezing, necessitating fires, warm clothing, etc

+getting iron tools should be a big achievement, being the culmination of getting smelting infrastructure, heat for caving/surviving night, and mastery of primitive tools